ShreyaDevadigaK/CodingLab-Website-Layout/README.md

 # HTML & CSS Website Layout

 ## Overview
-This project is a simple website layout created using HTML and CSS.
-It features a modern navigation bar, a full-screen background image, and a centered title section with call-to-action buttons.
-The design is clean, elegant, and easy to customize.
+This repository contains a simple website layout built using HTML and CSS.
+The project features a navigation bar, a full-screen background image, and a central title section with buttons.
+The design follows a modern and clean UI approach, making it a great starting point for beginners learning frontend development.

 ## Features
 - Fixed navigation bar with menu items